 Chelsea Wallis

-Chelsea is a DPhil candidate and Ann Kennedy Scholar in the Faculty of Law at the University of Oxford.
+Chelsea was formerly Managing Editor for the Oxford Human Rights Hub and a DPhil candidate and Ann Kennedy Scholar in the Faculty of Law at the University of Oxford.
 Her thesis addresses domestic abuse, human rights and feminist jurisprudence, focussing on First Nations Australians and Disabled people.
-Chelsea has convened the Oxford Feminist Jurisprudence Discussion Group, Oxford Children’s Rights Network, Bonavero Graduate Research Forum, and the Criminal Law Discussion Group, and she serves as PGR representative on the faculty's Equality and Diversity Committee.
-A former secondary school teacher, she has had work published in the Journal of Law and Medicine, Cultivate Feminism, Frontiers of Socio-Legal Studies, Womankind, and The Turl.
-Alongside law, Chelsea is a writer, pursuing a PhD in English part-time and having served as Poetry Editor of the Oxford Public Philosophy journal.
-She was identified as Autistic as an adult and is passionate about celebrating neurodivergence through community building.
+Chelsea has convened the Oxford Feminist Jurisprudence Discussion Group, Oxford Children’s Rights Network, Bonavero Graduate Research Forum, and the Criminal Law Discussion Group, and has served as PGR representative on the faculty's Equality and Diversity Committee.

 Content by Author